 Arthritis occurs when cartilage in a joint wears away and the bones rub together.
-This causes damage, pain, and inflammation.
-It can develop in any joint, including in the thumb.
+This can result in swelling, pain, and stiffness in the affected joint, such as at the base of the thumb.

 Thumb arthritis usually occurs after